Coping with the sudden death of a pet parrot can be hard, especially if it was young.

-Parrots are most comfortable at temperatures of 65-80 degrees Fahrenheit, with an upper limit of around 90 degrees.
+Parrots are most comfortable at 65-80 degrees Fahrenheit, with an upper limit of around 90 degrees.
 Beyond this point, they begin to get too hot and are at risk of heatstroke.
 Overweight birds are particularly in danger, as they have an extra layer of fat keeping them warm.

 8/ Proventricular Dilatation Disease (PDD)

 Proventricular dilatation syndrome, also known as PDD or wasting disease, is one of the most dangerous diseases that affect parrots.
 The bornavirus causes this contagious disease.